PluieElectrique/fimfic-comment-tweaks/README.md

 * Expanded quote links are grayed out
 * Quote links to the parent are underlined
-* Increased comment width (by decreasing right padding) for deeper nesting
 * Removed 150ms delay to show comment when hovering over quote link

 ## Legal